-Tapping into the pool of small influencer helps them create user-generated content which is authentic, fun, and resonates with their target audience.
+Tapping into the pool of small influencers helps them create user-generated content which is authentic, fun, and user-generated content that resonates with their target audience.

 2. Make Sponsored posts

-Using sponsored posts, you can simply collaborate with influencers to post about your brand campaign, product, or content on their social profiles.
+You can simply collaborate with influencers to post about your brand campaign, product, or content on their social profiles using sponsored posts.

 It’s a straightforward way of getting your brand in front of your target audience and driving more engagement.

-When an influencer openly lands support for your brand, with a “paid partnership” tag over the post, it leaves a good impact on the credibility of your brand and sends relevant traffic your way.
+When an influencer openly lands support for your brand with a “paid partnership” tag over the post, it impacts your brand’s credibility and sends relevant traffic your way.